-Accidental copyright breach is becoming more common for fast-growing companies.
+Accidental breaches of copyright are becoming more common for fast-growing companies in a saturated digital landscape.
 We pay up to £25,000 in legal costs to defend your business against others should it happen to you.

 What is professional indemnity insurance?

-Freelancers, contractors or any size of business that provides advice, consultancy or design service should consider this policy.
-Having PI insurance could even help you win more business as it’s often requested by clients before entering a contract.
-PI is also a legal requirement for specific industries.
+Whilst not a legal requirement, having PI insurance in place may also help you win more business as it’s often requested by clients before entering a contract.
+Professional indemnity is also a requirement if you work in specific industries.

 PI covers you if a third party sues you in relation to advice, consultancy or a professional service that you provided to them that resulted in financial damages.
-We cover for libel, copyright/ trademark infringement, design flaws, erroneous advice, defamation, plagiarism, wrong allegations, negligent content and product disparagement.
-We also cover you if a client of yours has business downtime as a result of your negligence and holds you financially liable.
+Our professional indemnity covers:

 Steps you can take to protect yourself